intellifi-nl/webapi-doc/README.md

 An item is a small and lightweight electronic device that contains and remembers a unique code.
 An item must be able to transmit this unqiue code wireless.
 This item may be a passive RFID tag, but it can also be an iBeacon.
 Even your smartphone could behave itself as an item.
 A device is an item as long as it's able to remember and transmit its unique code.

 An item is an abstraction that allows us to work with RFID tags and iBeacon tags as if they where the same.
 Every item is added as a resource in our API as soon as it's detected by one of our readers.
 The resource is the place to start if you wish to know where your item is.
-You can add attributes to the item by setting the label or the custom field.
+You may add attributes to the item by setting the label or the custom field.

 Zone
 ----